slashsbluesball/happeo-user-provisioning/README.md

 system pushes users to the target system one at a time on an endpoint using a schema it defines.

-## Used technology
-Application uses Java 17 with Spring boot framework to expose the REST API and is build by maven.
+Application is written in Java 17 with Spring Boot framework to expose the REST API and is build by maven.
 Mongo DB servers as a database.
 Application and its database is fully dockerized.

-## Prerequisites
+### Technology choices
 - Java 17
+- Spring Boot framework
+  - Spring MVC (REST API)
+  - Spring Data MongoDB
+- Mongo DB
 - maven
 - docker + docker-compose